robusta-dev/robusta-puppeteer/README.md

 # Introduction
+This is an optional component of the Robusta Helm chart that is used to render Grafana graphs to png.

-This is a service for rendering grafana panels to an image using a headless browser.
+It works by rendering grafana panels to an image using a headless browser.
-Unlike the grafana rendering plugin, this doesn't require configuring anything in grafana itself.
+Unlike Grafana's own builtin rendering plugin, this doesn't require configuring anything in Grafana itself.

 # Instructions
 1. Install dependencies: `npm install`